ilchebedelovski/ilchebedelovski.github.io/_posts/2020-04-13-tektoncd-on-kubernetes.md

 - Have Kubernetes clusters as a first class type
 - Use containers as their building blocks

-In this article you I am going to present you how you can set up your first pipeline in Tekton, if you need more specific info about Tekton you can find it [here](https://tekton.dev/).
+In this article I am going to present to you how you can set up your first pipeline in Tekton, if you need more specific info about Tekton you can find it [here](https://tekton.dev/).

-### Bsic Tekon resources
+### Basic Tekton resources

 The Tekton Pipeline project extends the Kubernetes API by five additional custom resource definitions (CRDs):